enauman/vfd/python/README.md

 # Python version
 Requirement: gpiozero library<br />
 See use of gpiozero in virtual environment re pin factory error, solutions <a href="https://raspberrypi.stackexchange.com/questions/148817/raspi-4-bookworm-gpio-issues-using-gpiozero">here</a>
+## Microcontrollers
+I've only done used this with a Raspberry Pi 5 with Debian release 13 (trixie).
+Could it be done with a Raspberry Pi Pico?
 ## Functions
 <ul>
   <li>